thomas-maurice/polytech-asr-lab/README.md

 ### Advertise a service
 Have a look at the [consul documentation](https://learn.hashicorp.com/tutorials/consul/get-started-service-discovery) to learn how to write a service, it essentially boils down to creating a json file in the config directory (you might need to pass the `-config-dir` flag to consul, you can have a bunch of json service definitons in the same folder).

+Make sure the service has a unique name amongst the groups.

 You can start any HTTP service you want, whether it is an nginx or something a bit more complicated, just expose it as a consul service on the correct port

 Call someone to check it works, and you're done !